d-kang/100_Days_of_ML_Code/progress_log.md

 **Thoughts:** Completed Linear Algebra Section.
 There were several ML Hello World project ideas in 3Brown1Blues videos on Neural Networks so I plan to start working on some mini-projects to get my feet wet after I complete some more of Andrew Ng's course.

 ### Day 4: July 17, 2018
-**Today's Progress**: Completed Start Week 2 of Andrew Ng's Machine Learning Course **Thoughts:** Starting to use Matlab/Octave so things are getting interesting
+**Today's Progress**: Start Week 2 of Andrew Ng's Machine Learning Course **Thoughts:** Starting to use Matlab/Octave so things are getting interesting

 ### Day 5: July 17, 2018